FG goes digital, replaces paper-based assessment of public servants – The Sun Nigeria

 Juliana Taiwo-Obalonye, Abuja

-The Federal Government has begun the gradual phase-out of the Annual Performance Evaluation Report (APER), with the take-off of the service-wide training for officers on Performance Management System (PMS) in Abuja.
+The Federal Government has begun gradual phase out of the Annual Performance Evaluation Report (APER) with take off of the service-wide training for officers on Performance Management System (PMS) in Abuja.

 The exercise is part of its commitment to enhancing service delivery in the public service.

-The Head of Service of the Federation, Dr. Folasade Yemi-Esan, made the disclosure at the opening of the three-day training at the Public Service Institute of Nigeria, (PSIN), Abuja.
+Head of Service of the Federation, Dr. Folasade Yemi-Esan, made the disclosure at the opening of the three-day training at the Public Service Institute of Nigeria (PSIN), Abuja.

 The training is a partnership of the Office of the Head of Service, the Chartered Institute of Personnel Management of Nigeria (CIPM) and the Africa Initiative for Governance (AIG).